What is an appendix slide in presentations?

-What is a presentation appendix?
+What is an appendix in presentation decks?

 A presentation appendix is a collection of additional information or content like a book appendix.
 An appendix can contain deeper insights on key topics, links to useful websites, or names of important books.
 It can help interested audience members learn more about your presentation topic.

 Where does the appendix slide in presentations appear?

 An appendix slide appears at the very end of a presentation, following the references, footnotes, and any tables, graphs, or figures included at the conclusion of the document.